ripleyCorr/Kernel_density_ripley/README.md

-# title: "Kernel Density Estimation"
+# "Kernel Density Estimation"

 This page proposes some R codes to compute the kernel density estimates of two-dimensional data points, using an extension of Ripley's circumference method to correct for border bias.

+**An R package is available on another repository: <a href="https://github.com/ripleyCorr/kdeborder">kdeborder</a>**

 First, the functions <a href="#density-estimation-functions">computing the estimates</a> are given.
 Then, we provide a function <a href="#plot">to plot the result</a> on a map.
 And we finish with <a href="#applications">three examples</a>:

 1. <a href="#car-accidents">a vizualisation of the density of car accidents in two French "départements"</a>;
 2. <a href="#bike-thefts-in-san-francisco">a vizualisation of the density of bike thefts locations in San Francisco</a>;